skuzzle/jeve/README.md

   delegation (see below)
 * by simply obtaining a different EventProvider implementation, event dispatching can be parallelized without touching any existing code
-* the event delegation process can be stopped by using a second kind of listeners (see below)
+* the event delegation process can be stopped by setting the event to be handled (see below)
 * the EventProvider internally manages different kinds of listeners.